GigiLoria5/se2022-08-HikeTracker/README.md

 - Unit Tests: Jest

 ## React Client Application Routes

+- Route `/` : a simple welcome page that acts as an entry point for all users
+- Route `/hikes` : shows the list of hikes added by local guides, with the possibility of showing everyone various information about them, and for authenticated users also shows the map
 - Route `/login`: the page contains a form composed of username and password fields and a submit button.
 This route allows the user to perform login operation.
 The results of the authentication procedure (user logged in, wrong email and password) are shown inside an alert dialogue message on top of the screen.
 This route is linked to sign up route, by clicking on the text down the submit button.

-- Route `/signup`: the page contains a form that allows the user to define a new account, by inserting
+- Route `/register`: the page contains a form that allows the user to define a new account, by inserting

   - user account type: hiker, hut worker, local guide, emergency operator
   - first name: not compulsory if type hiker has been selected
   - last name: not compulsory if type hiker has been selected
   - phone number: not compulsory if type hiker has been selected
   - email address: compulsory, the value inserted is checked using html email validator
   - password: compulsory, minimum lenght is 8 maximum is 64.
     At the bottom of this form there is a submit button and a link to go back to login route.

-- Route `/` : a simple welcome page that acts as an entry point for all users
-- Route `/hikes` : shows the list of hikes added by local guides, with the possibility of showing everyone various information about them, and for authenticated users also shows the map
-- Route `/login` : contains the login form used to allow users to be authenticated with their own credentials (once registered)
-- Route `/register` : contains the registration form that allows visitors to authenticate themselves later and be able to unlock all the features offered by our application

 ## API Format

 - POST `/api/sessions`

   - <b>Request body:</b> a json object with an username and a password (both strings) and session cookies.<br>
     <u>e.g.</u> { "username": "c.basile@hiker.it ", "password": "password" } and credentials cookies.
   - <b>Response status codes:</b> 200 Created, 401 Unauthorized<br>
     <b>Body:</b> a json object with user data (id, email, name, surname, phonenumber, role, email verified, token ) or json object with error.<br>
     <u>e.g.</u> {"id":1,"name":"Cataldo","surname":"Basile","email":"c.basile@hiker.it","email_verified":1,"phone_number":"3399957495","role":"hiker","token":null}

 - GET `/api/sessions/current`

   - <b>Request body:</b> session cookies
   - <b>Response status codes:</b> 200 Ok, 401 Unauthorized, 500 Internal Server Error<br>
     <b>Body:</b> a json object with user data or json object with error.<br>
     <u>e.g.</u> {"id":1,"name":"Cataldo","surname":"Basile","email":"c.basile@hiker.it","email_verified":1,"phone_number":"3399957495","role":"hiker","token":null}

 - DELETE `/api/sessions/current`

   - <b>Request body:</b> session cookies
   - <b>Response status code:</b> 200 Ok (and 204 No Content)<br>